CodeScop/Oge-Mai-Field-Guide/allresources.md

     - 3PC Battles: Bruja (900 words for 2-3), Czanus (700 words for 2-4),  Yasri (1250 words for 2-3), Lombri (1500 words and 1 Wood Spear for 3)
     - Gansu Battles:  Pipit (900 words for 2-4), Ylly (720 words for 3), Sparfly (450 words for 1), Suulan (2000 words, 1 Steel Dagger for 2),  Desert Rudakai (1800 words, 1 Leaf Boots, 10 Leaves for 3)
     - ShrineMar Battles: Osemar (1000 words for 1-4), Balatrix (630 words for 1-2), Balatros (700 words for 1-2), Balatras (785 words for 1-2)
+    - ShrineGiant Battles: Giant Dust Spirit (500 words for 1-4), Caravan (5000 words for 5-13)
     - 3PC Quests: Main Quest 4/A Desert Army (2-3 per Assassin)
   - WATER
     - Riza Battles: Trainee (1000 words, 20 Coins for 2-3), Sparfly (450 words for 1)